KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         ~game_scene() noexcept final
         {}
     private:
         //!
-Our entity representing the tic-tac-toe grid entt::entity grid_entity_{entt::null};
+The entity which represents the Tic-Tac-Toe grid entt::entity grid_entity_{entt::null};
     };

-Then, we will have to initialize this entity, to do this we create an anonymous namespace with a function create_grid which returns an ``entt::entity`` and take in parameter the ``entity registry``.
+Then, we will have to initialize this entity, to do this we create an anonymous namespace with a function ``create_grid`` which returns an ``entt::entity`` and take in parameter ``entity registry``.

 .. code-block:: cpp

     //!
-Contains all the function that will be used for logic  and factory namespace
+Contains all functions which will be used for logic and factory namespace
     {
         //!
-Factory for creating a tic-tac-toe grid entt::entity create_grid(entt::registry &registry) noexcept
+Factory for creating a Tic-Tac-Toe grid entt::entity create_grid(entt::registry &registry) noexcept
         {
             return entt::null;